ihanwen99/SEFRQO/README.md

 # SEFRQO: LLM-Based Query Optimization

 This branch contains the implementation of SEFRQO.
+The experimental data can be seen under the folder of `exp_original_results`.

 You can reproduce the experiments described in our paper using either:
 - Local LLMs (as specified in the paper), or